 1831 Dec – The Hastings Literary and Scientific Institution was set up with 33 members, aiming to provide a library, museum and lecture service.
 It was first based at 1 Burdett Place, off George Street, but it quickly expanded and became popular, so in 1836 two plots of land belonging to the old St Clement’s workhouse were bought, and there the present building – now 42 George Street – was built.
 It opened in late 1838, with printer William Ransom (founder in 1848 of the Hastings News) leasing some of it.
 It was wound up in 1895 and the premises sold to printer Charles Clark.

 1832 – The first regular local bus service started in 1832, or possibly slightly earlier, linking Hastings with the new town of St Leonards.
-It ran several times a day between the bottom of the High Street and the St Leonards Hotel.
+The four-horse bus ran several times a day between the bottom of the High Street and the St Leonards Hotel.
 It survived for several years.

 1832 – The Hastings Improvement and Waterworks Act came into force, giving commissioners wider powers than the 1820 Hastings Improvement Act, and extending its coverage westwards to take in the parish of Holy Trinity.
 Also in 1832 a similar act – the St Leonards Improvement Act – set up a commission to pave, light and police the new town of St Leonards, and made St Leonards a separate local authority from Hastings.
 The Hastings commissioners were superseded in 1851 by Hastings Council under the Public Health Act 1851.
 This act set up a local Board of Health, which St Leonards managed to get itself excluded from.
 But the 1832 St Leonards act was dissolved in 1875, thereby merging the two towns.

-1832 – As part of a revamping of the Coastguard service, a small single-storey terrace of six cottages was built where today is the west edge of the Yeomans Peugeot depot in Bexhill Road.
+1832 – As part of a revamping of the Coastguard service, a small single-storey terrace of six cottages was built where today is the east edge of No 345 Bexhill Road.
 The cottages housed men who were based in the nearby Martello Towers.
 The terrace was then the only significant building between the Bull In at Bulverhythe and Bopeep; Bexhill Road was a rough track.

 1832 July 19 – A monster banquet was held in the Priory Meadows in celebration of the passing of the parliamentary Reform Bill, which widened the electoral franchise and aimed to make national government less corrupt and undemocratic.
 The bill was forced through parliament by the Whig (Liberal) government, which in November 1830 took power from the Tories for the first time in over half a century.
 In that month, a Hastings petition said that ‘the whole government of the affairs of [Hastings], and of the elective franchise therein, was many years ago illegally and against the freedom of election usurped,’ and had been ever since illegally kept under the control of ‘certain individuals’.
 The Hastings Iris of 27 November complained that the illegality of what was taking place could have been proved by the town’s old records, but ‘sacks full of them were burnt not many years since in a neighbouring town’.
 The first parliamentary election under the new law took place in December 1832.
 All three candidates were Liberal, with Frederick North and John Warre winning the two Hastings seats (Hastings had returned two MPs since 1369).
 There were 807 votes; in the last old-style election, in 1831, only 24 people had had votes.
 The 1832 Act gave votes to the male middle class – the better-off tenants and property owners, but not to the working class.
 North and Liberal Howard Elphinstone were returned in the January 1835 election.

 1832 December – The Board of Ordnance stopped using the 1760 battery on the seafront opposite the end of West Street, and removed its equipment.
 The Board retained ownership of the structure until late 1842, when it was passed over to Hastings Council, which then removed it and extended the parade over its site.